 If you do need to send large files we can only accept them via our Send Secure service.

-Planning application documents are published on our website, however before publishing we are required by the General Data Protection Regulations (GDPR), related legislations and best practise to remove 'personal information'.
+Planning application documents are published on our website, however before publishing, we are required by the General Data Protection Regulations (GDPR), related legislation and best practise to remove 'personal information'.

 The following information is asked for on an application form:

 We will endeavour to remove this personal information before publishing.

 There are occasions when other personal information is submitted within supporting documents, this personal information can include:

 - photos of individuals

 - a persons age

 - views on other individuals - such as their health or anything defamatory or libellous

 - how long a person has resided at a property